-    Over the years, the CECLC has expanded to include high schools from Clackamas, Columbia, Lincoln, Linn-Benton, Marion, Multnomah, Polk, Washington and Yamhill counties.
+Over the years, the CECLC has expanded to include high schools from Benton, Clackamas, Clatsop, Columbia, Lane, Lincoln, Linn, Marion, Multnomah, Polk, Tillamook, Washington and Yamhill counties.
 Altogether 70 high schools from Northwest Oregon are represented at the annual César E. Chávez Student Leadership conference.
 CECLC is committed to working with school district to provide an impactful and beneficial conference experience and to continue the legacy of César E. Chávez.

 “To instill in our Latino(a) and migrant youth the value of education, which nurtures mind, body and spirit in order to develop a social consciousness that empowers them as leaders for social justice and civic responsibility in the greater community.”

 - To develop leadership skills.